 Using "Steels" Around the Bottom of Outer Skirts

 The first mention I have read of the use of steel in outer skirts appears in Demorest's Family Magazine for December 1894, (p.
 121).

 "Some skirts have a narrow and very flexible steel sewed all around the bottom; but better than this to secure slight stiffness is a thick cord of candle-wicking covered with velvet or satin to harmonize with the gown.
 This is seen on many gowns, and is a popular finish this winter."

-By "very flexible" I believe the author meant that the steel might have been more pliable than that used for crinolines, bustles, and corset and bodice boning in previous decades, but cannot know for sure.
+By "very flexible" I the author meant that the steel would have been more pliable than that used for crinolines, bustles, and corset and bodice boning in previous decades.
+Why do I know?
+Because I found some.

-Nor do I know what it looked like.
-We know what flat corset boning looks like, and here is a shot of crinoline steel covered with a layer of braided cotton that was used in an antique bustle in my collection.
-It bends, but would not undulate at the bottom of a skirt.
+Skirt boning came also as wire, and it was called such.
+It was not likely crinoline steel covered with a layer of braided cotton that was used in an antique bustle in my collection.
+It bends, but would definitely not undulate at the bottom of a skirt.

 Three rows of bustle steel wire, which is flat, covered in braided cotton,

 from a bustle in my antique clothing collection.